 Northern Territory Infrastructure Plan 2021 - Annual review

-The Northern Territory Infrastructure Plan has been updated to reflect the Northern Territory’s implementation of economic reconstruction plans.
+The Northern Territory (NT) Infrastructure Plan has been updated to reflect the NT’s implementation of economic reconstruction plans.

-Over the longer term, the Infrastructure Plan sets direction for planning and delivering infrastructure in the Northern Territory and responds to the Northern Territory’s economic strategy.
+Over the longer term, the Infrastructure Plan sets direction for planning and delivering infrastructure in the NT and responds to the NT’s economic strategy.

 The year 2020 was a year like no other, but it also provided the Territory with a once in a life time opportunity to make a step change to maximise the Territory’s economic rebound in the wake of the COVID-19 crisis.
 This Plan supports this step change.